 When planning to have kids, things can get a bit confusing as far as when to have them.
 Experts have recently revisited the question and have come up with the best age to have a child, according to research.

-Others advise that having a child when you are older, even in your forties is good.
+Others advise that having a child when you are older, even in your 40s is good.
 You have the maturity and most probably the financial and emotional stability needed to raise kids.
 But then, health issues related to having kids at this age arise as the downside, among other matters.

-According to the results of a study headed by Dr. John Mirowsky, a sociologist at the University of Texas, the perfect age for women to have children is age 34.
+According to the results of a study headed by Dr John Mirowsky, a sociologist at the University of Texas, the perfect age for women to have children is age 34.
 At this age, Dr Mirowsky claims that a woman’s body is “at optimal health to prepare for and carry a healthy child full-term.”

 So there you have it – the best age to get pregnant based on science!
 We’d love to hear what you think about this, so please do leave a comment below and tell us.

 Here’s How You Can Get Pregnant Fast And Easily